Average Reading Time: 5 minutes and 45 seconds

 Step 3: Have cinnamon with every meal.
 Cinnamon supports healthy blood sugar levels while supporting normal bile flow.

-Step 4: Mix 1-2 tbsp of olive oil with 1-2 tsp of lemon juice.
+Step 4: Mix 1-2 tbsp of organic olive oil with 1-2 tsp of lemon juice.
 Shake and drink every morning OR night on an empty stomach for 1 month.
 This will exercise the liver and gallbladder, while supporting healthy bile flow in the bile and pancreatic ducts.

 Step 5: Drink a big glass of water 15-20 minutes before each meal.
 This will super-hydrate your stomach, encouraging it to produce more hydrochloric acid and increasing the flow of bile and pancreatic enzymes.